KiraaC/node-rest-client/README.md

 npm init

-  Then use all the default settings <Enter>
+  Then use all the default settings by pressing Enter, then yes.

 npm install jquery node-rest-client --save